stonega/expo-selectable-text/README.md

       />
 ```

-If you need to use a custom font family you need to use expo fonts:
+To use a custom font family, you must configure it with Expo Fonts.

 ```
 npx expo install expo-font